 Purpose of a Bookkeeping Firm

-The bookkeeping services a firm provides includes understanding the details of your business, efficiently organizing many transactions, understanding how cash flow affects operations, and what reports you need to make the smartest decisions.
+What a bookkeeping services firm provides includes understanding the details of your business, efficiently organizing many transactions, understanding how cash flow affects operations, and what reports you need to make the smartest decisions.
 They are also experts at managing your QuickBooks or other financial software.

-Benefits of Having a Bookkeeping and a CPA Firm
+Benefits of Having Both a Bookkeeping and a CPA Firm

 While there may be potential synergies, we find engaging separate firms to advise on your tax needs and small business bookkeeping needs provides a better outcome because: